“Jo,” said Will in a low, urgent voice, “check outside the door.”

 “And you didn’t tell me fuck all.
 You’re really not winning me over.”
 I couldn’t help the bitterness.
 Nobody was telling me anything.

 Will stared up in Gurjas’s general area.
-“So you pulled her into this?”
+“You pulled her into this?”

 “Not on purpose.
 I just wanted peace.”